 10. Therm-a-Rest Hyperion 20 Survival Sleeping Bag

 This Therm-a-Rest is part of a larger brand that has been in the sleeping bag industry for quite some time.
 It only weighs 20 ounces making it one of the lighter mummy bags around.
 On top of that, it packs and compresses down really small.
 It will make your backpack seem light as a feather, giving you the optimal flexibility and mobility.

 This is made out of 900 plus goose down that can withstand 30 degree Fahrenheit.
 It makes it a great companion for your camping adventures because you can tote it around as you trek, and then lay it on the ground without feeling much of the weight.
 Most of all, it can fit in easily inside your pack.

 However, the down distribution is not equal.
 About seventy percent of this is located on the upper part.
 Less down is in the bottom so if you’re the type that easily gets cold in the leg area, you may want to give this one a skip.

-As you can see, there are many great ultra lightweight survial sleeping bags for backpacking out there in the market today that will not strain our backs when we go backpacking and camping.
-The most important thing is to do your research, so you can buy the one that best fits your needs.
+As you can see, there are many great ultra lightweight survial sleeping bags for backpacking out there in the market today that will not strain our backs when we go on camping and hiking trips.
+The most important thing is to do your research, so you can buy the best outdoor quilts for backpacking that fits your needs.

-For those who are on a budget, the Bessport will work great for you as well.
+For those who are on a budget, the Bessport Survival Sleeping Bag will work great for you as well.
 It may be on the heavy side, but it will give you value for money.
 It can keep you warm and dry as you enjoy the great outdoors.